Can You Meditate With Eyes Open?

 Vipassana: This mindfulness meditation technique, popularized by S.N.
 Goenka, can be practiced with either open or closed eyes.
 When practiced with open eyes, the focus is on observing the visual field with detached awareness, noticing sensations like light, color, and movement without judgment.

-See also Can Yoga Get You Ripped?
+See also Yoga Breathing Techniques You Must Know

 3. Dzogchen: